-The average cost of a divorce can range from between $1500 for an uncontested divorce to over $15,000 for a contested divorce.
 If you are like most people, you want to end your marriage as cost-effectively as possible.
-In the article below, you can learn some ways to save on the cost of a divorce.
+In the article below, you can learn some effective ways to save on legal fees and reduce the cost of getting divorced.

 By Craig G. Kallen III, J.D.